top of page

 • Jan 7

-One day your dog is a couch-leaping Olympic athlete.
-The next day, they pause… stare at the couch… and seriously consider whether it’s worth the effort.
+One day, your dog is a couch-leaping Olympic athlete.
+The next day, they pause, stare at the couch, and seriously consider whether it’s worth the effort.
+Aging can sneak up on us, can’t it?

 What Age Is Senior?

-There isn’t a strict number …. it depends on size and breed:
+There isn’t a strict number for when a dog becomes a senior.
+It depends on their size and breed:

 • Small breeds: 8–10 years